 In healthcare there really needs to be the personal contact, it can’t just be done online.
 The visual impact of Bluecrest being seen in the offices and available to talk and provide examples was really important.
 We have also seen how important it is to tailor testing to the individual as far as possible.
 Not all tests are relevant, you don’t need to get on a treadmill or have batteries of blood tests.
 It’s all about focus and getting to the root of any issues.

-Capita plans to use anonymised data from the first round of health screenings to identify key health issues for the organisation and by geographical area, and where future health initiatives and support should be focused and further tailor.
+Capita plans to use anonymised data from the first round of health assessments to identify key health issues for the organisation and by geographical area, and where future health initiatives and support should be focused and further tailor.